Chinmaym49/ts/README.md

 let obj : User; typeof obj returns "object", not "User".

 array with mixed datatype can be obtained by a : (string | number)[];

+tuples allows us to maintain order of types in a fixed length array.